ConsenSysMesh/SensuiMod/README.md

 6. Create a KMS key in AWS IAM service, under Encryption keys.
 Collect the key id, which is the remaining part of the key ARN.
 You need to create a key for each development stage of your service.

-7. Use the encryption command (on your terminal which should be in the folder path of the project) to set and encrypt you secrets for each of your development stage services via the following:
+7. Use the encryption command (on your terminal which should be in the folder path of the project) to set and encrypt your secrets for each of your development stage services via the following (of course, you will need to make an account on all the services that these keys are acquired from as well!):

 ```
 sls encrypt -n SECRET_VARIABLE_NAME -v SECRET_VARIABLE_VALUE -s STAGE_YOUR_SETTING_SECRET_FOR